Singularity (video game): Plot

 The game begins when an electromagnetic surge from an uninhabited island called Katorga-12, once held by the Soviet Union, damages an American spy satellite.
 A group of U.S. Recon Marines, which includes protagonist Captain Nathaniel Renko, goes to investigate.
 Another surge disables the unit's helicopter, and it crashlands on Katorga-12.
 Following the crash, Renko begins to phase between the present and 1955, the date of a catastrophic accident on the island.
 He arrives in 1955 just in time to save a scientist named Nikolai Demichev from dying in a fire.

 Back in the present, Renko discovers that Demichev has taken over the world.
 He is captured by Demichev's soldiers, but is rescued by Kathryn, a member of a resistance group called Mir-12.
 Based on a journal the group found on Katorga-12, Mir-12 believes that Renko can put an end to Demichev's reign using the Time Manipulation Device (TMD) developed by Victor Barisov.
-Barisov was killed by Demichev in the past, so Renko uses the TMD to save Barisov.
+Barisov was killed by Demichev in the past, so Renko uses the TMD to save Barisov by going back in time and preventing him being shot by Demichev.

 They decide to change history by returning to 1955 and blowing up Katorga-12 with an E-99 bomb, the material responsible for the catastrophe in 1955.
-While attempting to retrieve the bomb, Renko and Kathryn both go missing.
-A bomb is used to destroy the island, and as a result, Demichev's research facility.
+The bomb is stored inside a big ship named "Pearl".
+Renko restores the ship using the TMD which is boosted by an electricity platform he stands on and raises it, he then boards the ship and retrieves the bomb while the whole ship is deteriorating even with the restorative power of the TMD.
+While attempting to retrieve the bomb, Renko barely escapes the sinking ship and Barisov retrieves him while Kathryn goes missing.
+However it turns out the bomb is not charged and Renko will need to find the E-99 processing facility that can be used to charge it where he once again goes back in time to do so.
+He will then head to the singularity tower with Barisov to plant the bomb in the past and make sure everything in the island is destroyed and Demichev never completes his research.